|

 area team is played annually in July.

-each summer to the International Colonials' player
+Award was presented each summer to the International

-who demonstrates a high level of play, leadership,
+Colonials' player who demonstrated a high level

 |